7 Common Misconceptions About the American Flag

 "Thus, the Flag Code does not prescribe any penalties for non-compliance nor does it include enforcement provisions; rather the Code functions simply as a guide to be voluntarily followed by civilians and civilian groups."

 A Flag That Touches the Ground Must be Destroyed

 The concern here is that the act of the flag touching the ground somehow besmirches the flag and dishonors the United States if it is displayed afterward.
 Rest assured that this is not true.
 As stated previously, American flags can be cleaned and, as long as they remain serviceable, displayed.

 Flags Used to Cover Caskets Must be Retired

 The Flag Code does not state that flags used to cover caskets must be retired or that they cannot be displayed.
 This decision, of course, would be left to the sole discretion of the family of the deceased.
 Often, such flags are folded and stored in presentation cases.

-Unlike many of the myths in our list, this is one myth that is specifically addressed in the Flag Code.
-The gesture of placing the flag at half staff represents a state or national solidarity in mourning a highly regarded state or national figure.
-As such, out of reverence for the collective nature of the action, the responsibility of ordering flags to half staff falls only to the U.S. President or to state governors.
+Unlike many of the myths in our list, this one is specifically addressed in the Flag Code.
+The gesture of placing the flag at half-staff represents a state or national solidarity in mourning a highly regarded state or national figure.
+As such, out of reverence for the communal nature of the action, the responsibility of ordering flags to half-staff falls only to the sitting U.S. President or to state governors.
 This is in accordance with section 7 of the U.S. Flag Code.